garg-aayush/garg-aayush.github.io/_posts/2024-07-03-baseline-gpt4o-structured-data.md

 - Evaluate other large models like **Claude**, **Gemini**, and **Llama-3–70B** on the same task to compare their performance.
 This will provide a broader perspective on how different LLMs handle structured data extraction.

-- Explore alternative evaluation methods that don't rely on the model evaluating itselfMost importantly, to eliminate potential biases in the evaluation process.
+- Explore alternative evaluation methods that don't rely on the model evaluating itself.
+Most importantly, to eliminate potential biases in the evaluation process.

 - Fine-tune smaller models like **Llama-3–8B** or **Mistral-7B** for this domain-specific structured representation task.
 Fine-tuning will not only improve the model's performance but also enhance latency and reduce the number of input tokens required to generate the output.

 - Investigate the impact of different prompt engineering techniques on the model's performance.

-### Reference Links
-Certainly!
-Here's a reference section with all the links used in the blog post:

 ### References